Disposition of content

 Move the content from its existing location to an archive location, for example, if that content has research or historical value.

-When a disposition review is triggered at the end of the retention period, the reviewers you choose receive an email notification that they have content to review.
-These reviewers can be individual users or mail-enabled security groups.
+When a disposition review is triggered at the end of the retention period, your chosen reviewers receive an email notification that they have content to review.
+These reviewers can be individual users or members of a mail-enabled security group.
+When you use a mail-enabled security group, only group members and not the group owner receive the email notifications.

 You can customize the notification email that reviewers receive, including instructions in different languages.
 For multi-language support, you must specify the translations yourself and this custom text is displayed to all reviewers irrespective of their locale.